 - Larger service events, such as Vacation Bible School, may count towards two of the requirements

 Part of the Cathedral’s policy for all those who volunteer is to be trained with the child and youth protection program called “Worthy of the Call”.
-There is a training for all candidates on Sunday, September 12 from 10:30 AM – 12:30 PM for all confirmation candidates in the parish center.
-It is required for all who serve at the Cathedral.

 This class is for any adult baptized Catholic who has received his/her first communion and been catechized in the faith, but has not been fully initiated through the sacrament of Confirmation.
 The Sacrament is celebrated twice during the year; once on Pentecost Sunday and the second in the fall, normally during October.